 Two unknown parties can transact or trade freely without any third party involved, eliminating middlemen.
 Validation of transactions is achieved through a process called mining which ensures trust and security.
-Middlemen's removal will lead to reduced corruption and fair pricing of products [57].
+Middlemen's removal will lead to reduced corruption and fair pricing of products (Sun et al., 2022).